cyberfella/cyberfella/README.md

 # cyberfella
-My sandpit for my own docker images, made Public and MIT Licensed for re-use as open or closed source products by anybody..
+My sandpit for my own scripts, made Public and MIT Licensed for re-use as open or closed source products by anybody..